hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 ## My alternative ending

 Once Roland reaches the Dark Tower, this is how I imagine the final encounter.
-I put special atention to the opening line:
+I put special attention to the opening line:

 *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.*